 To take the on-road motorcycle driving test you need to make an appointment with your local DMV office and bring:

 • Your valid California Motorcycle Learner’s Permit & Driver License or your original certificate of completion for the BRC (no photocopies will be accepted!)

 • A registered and insured motorcycle (it cannot be a moped)

 If everything is okay – pay the fees, pass the vision test which is required to get your motorcycle license, and enjoy riding!

 Remember, if you do fail the motorcycle driving test twice for an “unsatisfactory performance”, it’s time to look for ways how to successfully pass the knowledge test.
-Hundreds of students who failed their motorcycle skills test before finally obtaining their motorcycle licenses used this proven method!
+Hundreds of students who failed their motorcycle rider training course before finally obtaining their motorcycle licenses used this proven method!
 Now that you know what is required to obtain your California Motorcycle License, go out there and ride with confidence!